The Essential Guide to Creating a Service Catalog

 In the following paragraphs, we will explain exactly what a service catalog is, what it is used for, its benefits, and how to design and implement one that increases your organization's effectiveness and enhances user satisfaction.

 We will also provide you with a series of tips to consider when choosing an ITSM tool and detail the key features it should have to be a definitive solution.
-Spoiler alert: InvGate Service Desk meets them all.
+Spoiler alert: InvGate Service Management meets them all.

 Let's get started!